-This guideline is one in a series of publications designed to inform businesses and consumers about how we, the Channel Islands Competition and Regulatory Authorities (CICRA), apply competition laws in the Channel Islands.
-Details of how to obtain copies are at the back of this guideline.
+This guideline is one in a series of publications designed to inform businesses and consumers about how we, the Jersey Competition Regulatory Authority (the Authority), applies competition law in Jersey.

-The purpose of this guideline is to explain to consumers, businesses and their advisers the provisions in the Jersey and Guernsey competition laws in respect of vertical agreements, such as exclusive purchasing agreements, exclusive distribution agreements and franchise agreements.
-Specifically, this guideline has been prepared to explain Part 2 of the Competition (Jersey) Law 2005 and Part II of The Competition (Guernsey) Ordinance, 2012.
+The purpose of this guideline is to explain to consumers, businesses and their advisers the provisions in the Jersey competition law in respect of vertical arrangements, such as exclusive purchasing agreements, exclusive distribution agreements and franchise agreements.
+Specifically, this Guideline has been prepared to explain Part 2 of the Competition (Jersey) Law 2005 (the Competition Law).